sushantagupta007/sushantagupta007/README.md

 ### Hi, I'm Sushanta Gupta 👋

-- 🔭 I’m currently working on Custom Authentication
+- 🔭 I’m currently working on a School Website.
+It is personal initiative.
 - 🌱 I’m currently learning Typescript, React-Redux
 - 👯 I’m looking to collaborate on a commercial project
 - 🤔 I’m looking for help with React